pouriya/director/README.md

                                 | {'restart', pos_integer()}
                                 | 'wait'
                                 | 'stop'
+                                | 'delete'
                                 | {'stop', Reason::term()}).

 %% How much time you want to run plan?
-%% Default value of 'count' is 1.
+%% Default value is 1.
-%% Again, What if i want to restart my process 500 times?
+%% What if i want to restart my process 500 times?
 %%  Do i need a list with 500 'restart's?
 %%  You just need plan ['restart'] and 'count' 500 :)
 -type  count() :: 'infinity' | non_neg_integer().